-Design differs from art in that it has to have a purpose.
-Visually, this functionality is interpreted by making sure an image has a center of attention, a point of focus.
+The principles of design differ from art in that it has to have a purpose.
+Visually, this functionality is interpreted by ensuring an image has a center of attention, a point of focus.
 The principles of design are the rules a designer must follow to create an effective composition that cleanly delivers a message to her audience.
-The most important, fundamental principles of design include emphasis, balance and alignment, contrast, repetition, proportion, movement and white space.
+The most important, fundamental design principles include emphasis, balance and alignment, contrast, repetition, proportion, movement, and white space.

 Maybe you’re thinking, ‘But wait!
-I thought design was all about creativity?’
-If you’re an entrepreneur or designer who’s just starting out, you might be tempted to go wild and combine the first five typefaces and colors that catch your eye, believing you’re creating something fresh and new.
-You will probably find yourself with a design that is muddled, unfinished, or well, just plain ugly.
+I thought the design was all about creativity?’
+If you’re an entrepreneur or designer just starting out, you might be tempted to go wild and combine the first five typefaces and colors that catch your eye, believing you’re creating something fresh and new.
+You will probably find yourself with a design that is muddled, unfinished, or, well, just plain ugly.

 Graphic design, like any discipline, adheres to strict rules that work beneath the surface to make the work stable and balanced.
 If the work is missing that balance, it will be weak and ineffective.

-This article will take you through 7 basic principles of design that will make your next project stand out.
+This article will take you through 7 basic design principles that will make your next project stand out.

 Say you’re creating a poster for a concert.
 You should ask yourself: what is the first piece of information my audience needs to know?
 Is it the band?
 Or the concert venue?
 What about the day and the cost of attending?

 Make a mental outline.
-Let your brain organize the information and then lay out your design in a way that communicates that order.
+Let your brain organize the information and then lay out your design to communicate that order.
 If the band’s name is the most essential information, place it in the center or make it the biggest element on the poster.
 Or you could put it in the strongest, boldest type.
 Learn about color theory and use strong color combinations to make the band name pop.